-The full list and details of prizes and awards will be made available to Educators and Creatorss.
+The full list and details of prizes and awards will be made available to Educators and Creators.
 These can be accessed on the Junk Kouture website.

-10.2 All prizes will be sent to the winning design teams after each event.
+10.2 All prizes will be sent to the winning design teams after the event.
 These will be sent to the school address supplied at submission.

-10.3 The prize fund for the Junk Kouture World Designer of the Year (Overall Winner) and World School of the Year will be paid by bank transfer to the individual accounts supplied.
+10.3 The prize fund for the Junk Kouture World Designer of the Year (Overall Winner) will be paid by bank transfer to the individual accounts supplied.

 10.4 Junk Kouture will hold a presentation with the World Designer of the Year – details to be confirmed post event.